 - Useful links

 This guide aims to explain pub or bar accident claims to give you as much information as possible if you are considering beginning a claim for compensation for pub, bar & nightclub injuries.
 For many, they thought of starting a claim for compensation is a daunting one as they might not know whether they are even entitled to compensation nor the best way to go about beginning their claim.
 If you have suffered an injury from an accident that was not your fault though, you may be entitled to claim compensation to help cover any costs of treatment or time of work.

 There are many different types of accidents and injuries which may occur in a busy bar, pub or nightclub setting.
 This guide aims to help explain what types of injuries can be claimed for and help give you a rough idea of the amount of compensation you may be awarded if your claim is successful.
-Once you have read through this guide, you should have a rough idea what is involved in suing a bar for injury and the process you can expect to go through, including any difficulties you might face as well as where to turn for practical and helpful advice with your claim.
+Once you have read through this guide, you should have a rough idea what is involved in suing a nightclub for an injury and the process you can expect to go through, including any difficulties you might face as well as where to turn for practical and helpful advice with your claim.